 - 1. To access the mini-maneuver property editor, double-click the name of the mini-maneuver you want to edit.
-In this case, MINI\1. - 2.
+In this case, MINI_1. - 2.
 For the first mini-maneuver, the vehicle should drive in a straight line and maintain constant velocity.
 To achieve this, set the following parameters: - Steering tab

-Actuator Type: rotation Control Method: machine Steer Control: straight
+Actuator Type: rotation

+Steer Control: straight